Orange NSW – Seriously cool climate – Volcanic soils – Dry growing season

 Location: Perched on the ridge sightly west of Lofty Vineyard, yet it has an extremely similar outlook and elevation.
 With a due north aspect at 1050m, both vineyards sit above the frost in the valley and within the shadow of the mountain, protecting them from hail and south western storms.

 Vines: Planted in 1988, Forest Edge Vineyard producers Chardonnay, Pinot Noir, Sauvignon Blanc and Pinot Merrifield.
-In recent years the fruit has been split between Brokenwood Wines in the Hunter Valley and De Salis Wines.
+In recent years the fruit has been entirely going to De Salis Wines.

 Soil: Red basalt soils with ext

 Location: A number of distinctive environmental features means that Orange wineries have exceptional terroir to work with, starting with its striking elevation – at 600m to 1150m above sea level, it is the highest wine region in Australia.